-In addition to several manuscripts currently in review or being drafted, I am currently drafting a book proposal based research from this project, tentatively titled Land Rich, Cash Poor: Struggling American Farms and the Marcellus Shale Gas Boom.
+In addition to several manuscripts currently under review or in progress, I am drafting a book proposal based research from this project, tentatively titled Land Rich, Cash Poor: Struggling American Farms and the Marcellus Shale Gas Boom.
 The book asks what different forms of shale gas subjectivities which have emerged at the agriculture and shale gas juncture in the Marcellus region.
 I focus specifically on the role of settler-colonial private property relations as a deeply racialized social institution, and how it functions as a technology of power shaping these different shale gas subjectivities, perspectives, and practices.

 Sneegas, G. 2016.
 “Media representations of hydraulic fracturing and agriculture: A New York case study.”
 Extractive Industries and Society 3(1): 95-102.
 LINK